GeometryCollective/boundary-first-flattening/README.md

 >    Sawhney, Crane<br/>
 >    ACM Transactions on Graphics

-It also builds on some terrific insights and work done on conformal flattening in recent years, including the automatic cone placement algorithm found in Ben Chen et al, <a href="http://www.cs.technion.ac.il/~gotsman/AmendedPubl/Miri/EG08_Conf.pdf">&ldquo; Conformal Flattening by Curvature Prescription and Metric Scaling&rdquo;</a> and the technique used to make maps globally seamless from Springborn et al, <a href="http://multires.caltech.edu/pubs/ConfEquiv.pdf">&ldquo; Conformal Equivalence of Triangle Meshes&rdquo;</a>.
+It also builds on some terrific insights and work done on conformal flattening in recent years, including the automatic cone placement algorithm found in Ben Chen et al, <a href="http://www.cs.technion.ac.il/~gotsman/AmendedPubl/Miri/EG08_Conf.pdf">&ldquo;Conformal Flattening by Curvature Prescription and Metric Scaling&rdquo;</a> and the technique used to make maps globally seamless from Springborn et al, <a href="http://multires.caltech.edu/pubs/ConfEquiv.pdf">&ldquo;Conformal Equivalence of Triangle Meshes&rdquo;</a>.

 # Acknowledgements